 How to Treat a Sick Toddler

-Toddlers have amazing little health cycles; one minute they're happy and playing, and the next minute they're sick with a stomach virus or a terrible cough.
+Toddlers have amazing little health cycles: One minute they're happy and playing, and the next minute they're sick with a stomach virus or a terrible cough.

-A toddler always seems to get ill suddenly, showing all of the signs and symptoms of a sickness within minutes.
+A toddler seems to get ill suddenly, showing all of the signs and symptoms of a sickness within minutes.
 How can you treat a child so young?
 When should you call the doctor?
 Learn how to treat your toddler when he or she becomes ill.

 Here you'll find remedies for the common cold, stomach virus, fevers, and the flu that are appropriate for children four years of age and younger.

 How Do I Know if My Toddler is Sick?